ibm-cloud-docs/discovery-data/tutorial-assistant-fred.md

 Congratulations!
 You successfully created an assistant that can answer questions about economic topics by retrieving information from working papers that are available from the US Federal Research Economic Data website.

+### Summary
+{: #tutorial-convo-summary}

+In this tutorial, you created a Watson {{site.data.keyword.discoveryshort}} Conversational Search project with a web crawl connector that collects information about working papers from the US Federal Reserve Economic Data website.
+Separately, you created a {{site.data.keyword.conversationshort}} virtual assistant with a single action that can recognize user questions about economic subjects.
+You added a Search extension to your assistant that connects the action's search response to the {{site.data.keyword.discoveryshort}} project where economic data is stored.
+Finally, you tested your virtual assistant by asking a question and getting a useful response that featured data from relevant economic research papers.

 ### Next steps
 {: #tutorial-convo-next}